Public Service (Co-op)

 Program DetailsCredential: 1-Year Ontario College Graduate Certificate

-This one-year graduate certificate program has been designed to meet the demand for the skills specific to working in the public service.
+This one-year graduate certificate program has been designed to meet the demand for the skills specific to working in government, the non-profit sector and public service related consultancy.

 The program covers the inner workings of government at the municipal, provincial and federal levels with a particular focus on understanding ethics, policy, organizational structures, culture, and public leadership and management.
 Issues relating to conflict of interest, development of public policy, and the foundation of public accountability are addressed in detail.
-During the course of study students apply their knowledge with a 40 hour field placement in semester one, and with a capstone project in semester two.
+During the course of study students apply their knowledge with an applied policy analysis project in semester one, and with a capstone project in semester two.

 Graduates of this program have developed skills in critical thinking, analytical communications, leadership, organizational development, and planning in the context of working within the public sector and are prepared for service at the national, provincial, and municipal level.